Septiandwitomo39/waste-classification-app/README.md

-# 🧠 Waste Image Classification System (15 Classes)
+# 🧠 Waste Image Classification System (15 Classes) w/ ResNet34 & Roboflow cloud

 This project presents a complete computer vision pipeline for classifying waste images into 15 categories using a ResNet34-based model.
 It covers dataset preparation, model training, evaluation, and deployment through a simple Python-based application.